lhooge/script.service.biaslighting/README.md

 * Pimoroni Mote ([https://shop.pimoroni.com/products/mote)](https://shop.pimoroni.com/products/mote)
 * Tape
-* Kodi Leia 19.x version supported
+* Kodi Matrix 19.x version supported

 There is no repository available.
 Just copy the zip to some folder accessible by the user running kodi and choose to install from zip file.